-The text of this appendix was adapted from a manuscript coauthored with J. Kyle Lassila, Heidi K. Privett, and Stephen L. Mayo.
+The text of this chapter was adapted from a manuscript coauthored with Jonathan K. Lassila, Benjamin D. Allen, and Stephen L. Mayo.

-Lassila, J. K.; Privett, H. K.; Allen, B. D.; Mayo, S. L., Combinatorial methods for smallmolecule placement in computational enzyme design.
-Proceedings of the National Academy of Sciences of the United States of America 2006, 103 (45), 16710-16715.
+Lassila, J.K., Privett, H.K., Allen, B.D., and Mayo, S.L.
+(2006) Combinatorial methods for small molecule placement in computational enzyme design.
+Proceedings of the National Academy of Sciences USA 103, 16710-16715.